by Mike Shea on 18 November 2019

 The rest of this article contains advice for each of the quests in Dragon of Icespire Peak.
 I'll add more quest tips and summaries as I run through the adventure.

-The Dwarven Excavation quest is a fun exploration of a mysterious temple to the evil dwarven god Abbathor.
-The text is light on details but adding in interesting information about Abbathor can make the whole temple come to life.
+The Dwarven Excavation quest is a fun exploration of a mysterious temple to the evil dwarven god Abbathor and is my favorite of the first set of adventures in Dragon of Icespire peak.
+Given the flavor of the dwarven ruin, the text is unfortunately light.
+Add in interesting information about Abbathor, the dwarven god of greed to fill out the lore of the temple.
 You can learn more about Abbathor from Mordenkainen's Tome of Foes or read about him at the Forgotten Realms Wiki.
 Characters can make Intelligence (History) or Intelligence (Religion) checks to learn details about Abbathor and his devious followers as they explore his lost temple.

-You might add some lightweight traps to some of the doors in the temple ruins to tie in with the theme of Abbathor.
-Don't include any traps that will wipe out 1st level characters but small dagger, dart, and poison traps fit the theme.
+You might add some lightweight tricks and traps to the temple to tie in with Abbathor's theme of trickery and greed.
+Don't include traps that will wipe out 1st level characters but small dagger, dart, and poison traps fit the theme well.
 The trap generator or the random trap generator from the Lazy DM's Workbook can give you some interesting and devious traps.
 In general, traps should have +4 to hit, DC 12 saving throws, and inflict about 3 (1d6) damage.
+Some traps might apply status effects like blindness, deafness, or poison as you choose.
+Such traps should annoy rather than threaten.
 The ancient nature of the temple can explain why these traps aren't as deadly as they once were.

-The ochre jellies in this quest can be very deadly for 1st level characters.
-One easy solution is to replace them with either CR 1/2 gray oozes or CR 1/4 dwarven skeletons wearing tattered cloaks and hoods.
-If the characters are 2nd or 3rd level and have more than two characters (not including sidekicks), you can stick to the jellies but their immunity to slashing and splitting on a slash can still be very deadly.
+The ochre jellies in this temple can be very deadly for 1st level characters.
+One easy solution is to replace the ochre jellies with CR 1/2 gray oozes.
+You can also throw in cloaked dwarven skeletons as additional threats.
+If the characters are 2nd or 3rd level and have more than two characters (not including sidekicks), you can stick to the jellies but their immunity to slashing and splitting on a slash can still be deadly.

 For more tips, see this Dwarven Excavation tips video by Bob World Builder or watch this one-on-one Dwarven Excavation liveplay video with NewbieDM and myself.